 Osteoporosis is a condition that occurs when a person experiences significant loss of bone density.
-This leads bones to becoming more fragile and prone to fracture.
+This causes bones to become more fragile and prone to fracture.
 The word “osteoporosis” means “porous bone.”

 The condition commonly affects older adults and can cause height loss over time.

-Diagnosing osteoporosis typically requires several steps to make a definitive diagnosis.
+Diagnosing osteoporosis typically requires several steps.
 A doctor will thoroughly evaluate your risk for osteoporosis as well as fracture risk.
-Steps for diagnosing osteoporosis include the following.
+Steps for diagnosing osteoporosis include the following:

 A doctor will ask questions related to osteoporosis risk factors.
 A family history of osteoporosis increases your risk.
 Lifestyle factors, including diet, physical activity, drinking habits, and smoking habits can also impact your risk.
 A doctor will also review medical conditions you have and medications you may have taken.
 Symptoms of osteoporosis that your doctor will likely ask you about include any bone fractures that occurred, a personal history of back pain, a loss of height over time, or a stooped posture.